-Her other books include Ready?
-Set.
-Raymond!, another Random House Step-into-Reading book, Beyond Mayfield, Possibles, and Juneteenth which she co-authored with her husband, Drew Nelson.
+Her other books include Beyond Mayfield, Possibles, and Juneteenth which she co-authored with her husband, Drew Nelson.
 Vaunda’s poetry has been published in Cricket and Cicada magazines.

-The author has been a teacher, newspaper reporter, bookseller, recreation specialist, children’s librarian, and has served on Newbery and Caldecott Awards committees.
+The author has been a teacher, newspaper reporter, bookseller, recreation specialist, children’s librarian, and has served on Newbery, Caldecott and Ezra Jack Keats awards committees.
 She was named the New Mexico Centennial Children’s Author in 2012 and a New Mexico Woman Who Changed America in 2005.
-She is currently serving on the Ezra Jack Keats Award Committee.
 She was awarded the Talking Leaves Oracle Award from the National Storytelling Network in 2019.
 This honor is given to “members of the storytelling community who have made outstanding contributions to the literary body of storytelling as authors, editors or collectors.”